What Conditions Does Critical Illness Cover?

 Critical illness insurance covers a defined list of serious medical conditions.
-Understanding exactly what's covered - and the exclusions - is essential when choosing a policy.
+Understanding exactly what's covered - and how conditions are defined - is essential when choosing a policy.

 Key Points